worldbank/dime-standards/dime-research-standards/pillar-1-research-ethics/research-ethics-resources/informed-consent-templates/README.md

 ## Surveying minors
 When surveying minors (aged 8 to 17), an assent needs to be obtained from a parent or guardian unless an exemption is provided by the IRB.
 This [template](https://couhes.mit.edu/sites/default/files/documents/Assent-Form-2019-01-22.doc) can be used to develop an assent form.
+As detailed in the World Bank Data Privacy policy guidelines "minors under 18 or individuals under legal guardianship should be given the opportunity to assent to the use of their data whenever they are capable of doing so.
+The assent process should use language and processes suitable to the age and understanding of the respondent."

+In case a World Bank project defines that there is a case made to not obtain assent from a parent or guardian, an approval will be required from the Data Privacy Office (DPO).

 ## Resources
+The World Bank Data Privacy Office provides a simple [template](https://worldbankgroup.sharepoint.com/sites/wbsites/WBDP/Sitepages/Detail.aspx/Documents/mode=view?_Id=45&SiteURL=/sites/wbsites/wbdp) (_*accesible only via World Bank intranet_)
 IPA provides a comprehensive [checklist](https://www.poverty-action.org/sites/default/files/Consent_Form_Checklist_and_Template.docx) of all the items that can be included in a consent form.
 The University California, Berkeley provides an informed consent